susu9/pick-patch/README.md

                         install path
   -N, --name-path       display the project name instead of the relative
                         install path
+  -x EXEC, --exec EXEC  append command after all changes installed in each
+                        project
   -v, --verbose         show more logs
 ```